Financial Aid Guide

 Your financial aid package may include money from a mix of sources:

-- Gift aid: This can include federal and state grants (for example, a Pell Grant or Cal Grant) and need-based university grants, all of which are awarded based on your FAFSA and/or CSS Profile.
+- Gift aid: This can include federal and state grants (for example, a Pell Grant or Cal Grant) and need-based university grants, all of which are awarded based on your FAFSA.
 It can also include merit scholarships that USF awards based on the strength of your admission application.
 Gift aid does not need to be repaid.

 - Student employment/Graduate Assistantships: Your package may include either a Federal Work Study or Campus Employment offer.
 These are part-time positions that pay you directly for hours worked.